-ALERT: Due to a degraded market, Kingsport is putting its recycling program on pause starting May 1.
+ALERT: Due to a degraded market, Kingsport put its recycling program on pause.
 In the meantime, residents should continue to put out their recycling cans as normal.

 For more information see the the Public Notice about the recycling pause here.

 You may also call 423-229-9451.